obsidianmd/obsidian-help/en/Getting started/Update Obsidian.md

 ## Installer updates

-Occasionally, our release notes will indicate that a manual installer update is required, and include a link to our website.
+Occasionally, Obsidian [release notes](https://obsidian.md/changelog/) will indicate that a manual installer update is required, and include a link to our website.
 These updates address the scaffolding of Obsidian, and cannot be handled within the automatic update process.

 > [!tip]
 > You **do not** need to uninstall Obsidian to update the installer version.